 - Cheekbone Beauty – Cosmetics brand that gives back 10 percent of profits to Indigenous youth (and other causes) and aims to “create space in the beauty industry where Indigenous youth feel represented and seen.”

-- Bedré Fine Chocolate – The brand was purchased in 2000 by the Chickasaw Nation, hoping to continue the mission of making the highest quality of chocolates available.
+- Bedré Fine Chocolates – The brand was purchased in 2000 by the Chickasaw Nation, hoping to continue the mission of making the highest quality of chocolates available.
 Since then, rich chocolates and recipes have honored Native traditions and history.
 Bedré is dedicated to supporting its community, giving back to benefit education, health and wellness initiatives, and other philanthropic organizaions within the Chickasaw Nation.

 - Birch Bark Coffee Co. – First Nations-owned and operated brand that works with farmers who are Indigenous descendants to source the finest organic and fair-trade beans.
 Each purchase goes to support clean drinking water, which 270,000+ Indigenous people in present-day Canada still need.